Improving Lives

 Shirley Chisholm

 Chisholm kicked the door in for African American women holding major roles in government.
-She first

 Ms. Chisholm kicked the door in for African American women holding major roles in government.
 She first served as an educational consultant for New York City’s Bureau of Child Welfare and ran for the New York State Assembly in 1964.
 Chisholm was elected in 1968 as the first African American congresswoman.
 She served from 1969 to 1983, representing New York’s 12th District.
 She later became one of the founding members of the Congressional Black Caucus.
 Chisholm made more history in 1972 by becoming the first African American woman of a major political party to run for the Democratic Party’s presidential nomination.
 Her campaign slogan: “Unbought and Unbossed.”
 Vice President Kamala Harris even paid tribute to Chisholm in her presidential campaign announcement by using a similar logo to Chisholm’s.